justosasxxp/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format Display current directory contents, including hidden files (starting with .)
 Display current directory contents.
+Create a script that creates a directory named my_first_directory in the /tmp/ directory